open-telemetry/opentelemetry-js/packages/opentelemetry-core/README.md

 [![devDependencies][devDependencies-image]][devDependencies-url]
 [![Apache License][license-image]][license-image]

-This package provides default and no-op implementations of the OpenTelemetry types for trace and metrics.
+This package provides default and no-op implementations of the OpenTelemetry API for trace and metrics.
 It's intended for use both on the server and in the browser.

 ## Useful links
 - For more information on OpenTelemetry, visit: <https://opentelemetry.io/>